udexon/Phoom/Why_Phos_Metashellet.md

 # Why Phos Metashellet?

-Must write in introduction, how many sections there are in this article, how are they related:
+Must write in introduction, how many sections there are in this article, how are they related.

-1. Metaprogramming: follow up from example code: src gray blur
+There should not be more than 5 main points.
+Too many, then split into smaller articles.

+Must number them.
+Order is also important.

-2. Use above to develop delta encoding.
+1. delta encoding.
 Needs recursive setTimeout.

+Explain technical issue first, then teamwork (metaprogramming etc.) and bigger issues

+2. Metaprogramming: follow up from example code: src gray blur

+3. Recruit and train up teams of senior and junior programmers to develop Phoom.

-3. Highlight vision of projects A to Z. Inter-game communications, 3D next generation social networks.
+4. Highlight vision of projects A to Z. Inter-game communications, 3D next generation social networks.

-4. Recruit and train up teams of senior and junior programmers to develop Phoom.

 Visit learnprogramming askprogrammers and other similar Reddit subs frequently.